Welcome to your winter yoga nidra practice.

 As you inhale,

-Feel your abdomen gradually expand little by little,
+Feel your abdomen gradually expand,

-Filling with breath,
+Filling with breath.

-And sense that breath rising up into your chest and upper chest,
+And sense that breath rising up into your chest and upper chest.

-And then inviting your exhalation to move in reverse,
+Then inviting your exhalation to move in reverse,

 Releasing first from the chest,